How To Run A Personal Training Business

 Generate Leads

-Generating leads is something to implement after building your proof, and may take some time to implement.
-Go slow and be methodical about it.
-There’s tons of free information about this online.
-Some ways to market your brand/services to generate leads are through a newsletter, lead magnet, content strategy, and client journey.
-A newsletter is a great way to generate trusting relationships with your clients and potential clients, and usually involves giving value for free, whether that’s through sharing some information you know, offering a PDF, etc. A lead magnet can look very similar in that, again, you’re offering something for free.
-For a lead magnet, you need a landing page to offer your “freebie” and some sort of automation system that captures email addresses to add them to your newsletter audience and send the freebie.
-Content strategy has to do with everything you’re putting out through social media, newsletters, your website, etc. Having a content strategy means you have diversified means for the right clients to find you.
+Content strategy does not just mean blogs – this has to do with everything you’re putting out through social media, newsletters, website, podcasts, and videos.
+Having a thorough content strategy means you have diversified means for the right clients to find you.
+Your content should not be random.
+Understanding your potential clients and the journey they go through while looking for help is key.
 Client journey refers to the journeys that your clients will move through as they get more in depth in your brand.
-Creating client journeys ensures that you have different levels of financial investments into your brand and offerings, so you can bring in a wide array of people.
-Remember – every person that connects with your brand is an opportunity for building your proof and client list organically…
+Creating and mapping your client journey ensures that you have different levels of financial investments into your brand and offerings, so you can bring in a wide array of people.
+Remember – every person that connects with your brand is an opportunity for building your proof and client list organically.

 Track your numbers